 This article is part of a new Untitled Magazine series called “Expectation vs. Reality,” where we examine the hype surrounding popular projects before and after release, and examine whether they ultimately meet the general public’s expectations.
-The first part, “Expectations,” was written prior to release, while the second part below, “Reality,” was written after release.
+The first part, “Expectation,” was written prior to release, while the second part below, “Reality,” was written after release.

 Lady Gaga had a lot planned for early 2020 and Chromatica.
 Most of her typical promotional arrangements for her first studio album since 2016’s Joanne, including a planned surprise performance at Coachella, got the axe thanks to the global pandemic.
 On top of that, Gaga’s Las Vegas residency, Enigma, has been put on hold for who knows how long.
 Gaga even talked through the album’s chaotic rollout in a lauded interview with Apple Music’s Zane Lowe.
 But ever since the now eerily-distant March when COVID-19 put a halt on any and all public plans, not only were Gaga’s plans dashed, but the album itself was on a much-publicized six week delay.
 Despite and indeed partly because of all these setbacks though, Chromatica has become twice as anticipated, with many fans expecting a much-hyped “return to form” of sorts for the pop star.